Budapestby VisitCity Guides

 Ancient volcanic rock cellars house generations of winemaking tradition in Eger's famous valley

-The undisputed star of Eger's wine scene is Egri Bikavér, or Bull's Blood.
-This legendary dry red blend owes its evocative name to local folklore, romantically linked to the 1552 siege and the belief that the wine fortified the castle's defenders.
+The star of Eger's wine scene is definitely Egri Bikavér, or Bull's Blood.
+This legendary dry red wine has this cool name that comes from local folklore connected to that 1552 siege - people believed the wine gave the castle defenders extra strength.

-Bikavér represents a sophisticated blend, traditionally anchored by the indigenous Kékfrankos grape variety.
-Modern regulations require at least three specific grape varieties from a permitted list, often including international varieties like Cabernet Sauvignon and Merlot alongside traditional Hungarian grapes.
+Bull's Blood is actually a blend that's traditionally built around the Kékfrankos grape.
+Modern rules say it needs at least three specific grape varieties from an approved list, often including international ones like Cabernet Sauvignon and Merlot mixed with traditional Hungarian grapes.

 Glass of red wine held up against backdrop of traditional white wine cellars in Eger